bsanford/RBI2_Kernel/README.md

-# Embedded System with Design Patterns
+#  Design Patterns on an Embedded System

-  >A baremetal system implementation with OO style desing patterns for the Raspberry PI 2 hardware.
+  >A baremetal system implementation targeting Software design patterns for the Raspberry PI 2 hardware.

 **Design Patterns**
    >Facade: